Lied Center for Performing Arts: Layout

 The Lied Center contains three performance spaces: the Lied Center Main Stage, which seats 2,258 and is the facility's primary performance area; the Carson Theater, a black box theater named after Johnny Carson used for smaller productions; and the Lied Commons, an event space for cultural programs, education events, and private receptions.
 Kimball Recital Hall, located just north of the Lied Center, is also operated by the Lied Center and can seat 850 spectators.

 While most performing arts venues are designed with neutral colors, the main theater at the Lied Center uses terracotta "walls" (actually acoustic mirrors) and red seats; these warmer colors "match the spirit of the people of Nebraska."
-The main theater has dressing rooms at stage level, a rarity, allowing performers to quickly make their way on stage.
+The main theater has dressing rooms at stage level, a design to allow performers to get on stage faster.

 Events

 Since its opening in 1990, the Lied Center has served as one of the primary entertainment venues in Lincoln.
 Among the bands, speakers, and comedians who have performed at the facility are The Moody Blues, B.B.
 King, Willie Nelson, "Weird Al" Yankovic, Jerry Seinfeld, Mannheim Steamroller, Bill Cosby, Foreigner, and Crosby, Stills & Nash.